byurk/process-imagery/README.md

   - Texture calculations with the Gray Level Co-Occurrence Matrix

-This RMarkdown document shows examples of what different color space transformations, segmented images, and texture measurements look like on a single photograph.
+This Quarto document shows examples of what different color space transformations, segmented images, and texture measurements look like on a single photograph.

-### 2. process-imagery.Rmd
+### 2. process-imagery.qmd

 Depending on the setup, many features may need to be generated from numerous photographs.
 By defining the paths to all images and parameter configurations for according feature types all layers can be generated at once.
 The code provided allows for dry runs and checking if a feature is already generated.